 - Watertight barrier

-- Keratinocyte cells also create the framework for the matrix of the skin.
+- Keratinocyte cells also create the framework for the skin.
 The layer which holds everything together.
 If this is healthy, moisture is locked into the cells, assisting in keeping skin supple and soft.
 It cannot do this without Calcitrol.

 - Immunity is increased and inflammation is decreased

-- The epidermis is the top line of defence against bugs, germs, bacteria and all pathogenic “invaders” and therefore when the keratinocyte layer is healthy you are less likely to contract nasty infections and any burns or skin injuries will heal faster if you have good levels of D in your skin.
+- The epidermis is the top line of defence against bugs, germs, bacteria and all pathogenic “invaders.”
+Therefore when the keratinocyte layer is healthy you are less likely to contract nasty infections.
+Also any burns or skin injuries will heal faster if you have good levels of Vitamin D in your skin.

 - It is useful in the treatment of rosacea, eczema and psoriasis, decreasing inflammation, improving hydration and normalising cell function.

 If we don’t allow ANY sunlight on our skin, our body struggles as a whole,